v1.18.3

 @beforesemicolon/web-component

 A reactive layer over the native Web Components API.
-Props, state, lifecycles, scoped styles — built on Markup.
+Keep Markup's template model while adding props, state, lifecycles, and scoped styles.

 Read the docs